CianciuStyles/CianciuStyles/README.md

 ### 🔍 About me

-👨‍💻 Full-Stack Software Engineer at eBay<br>
+- 👨‍💻 Full-Stack Software Engineer at eBay
-🔙 Previously at Amazon, Ocado Technology<br>
+- 🔙 Previously at Amazon, Ocado Technology
-🎓 Master of Science from Sapienza University of Rome<br>
+- 🎓 Master of Science from Sapienza University of Rome
-🇮🇹 Born in Roma, Italy<br>
+- 🇮🇹 Born in Roma, Italy
-🇬🇧 Living in London, United Kingdom<br>
+- 🇬🇧 Living in London, United Kingdom
-🕹️ Video games player and collector
+- 🕹️ Video games player and collector

 ### ⚡ Languages